 - ½ teaspoon toasted sesame oil

-- 1 cup broccoli florets halved and steamed (about 4 broccoli florets)
+- 1 cup broccoli florets steamed

 - ¼ teaspoon kosher salt